 11. Making website faster in WordPress

 Something that is often forgotten is working on the speed of a WordPress website.
-People have become so accustomed to fast sites that a fast web address is a must.
+People have become so used to fast sites that a fast web address is a must.
 Try to make sure your digital address loads within three seconds, otherwise potential visitors will drop out!

 12. Website publishing